1982 Major League Baseball postseason: Milwaukee Brewers (AL) vs. St. Louis Cardinals (NL)

-This was the first World Series since 1968 to not feature a team from New York, Pennsylvania, Maryland, Ohio, or California.
+This was the first World Series since 1968 to not feature a team from New York, Pennsylvania, Ohio, or California.

 This was the first postseason meeting between the Brewers and Cardinals.
 The Cardinals narrowly defeated the Brewers in seven games to win their first title since 1967.
-This marked the fourth consecutive World Series win by the National League.
+This marked the fourth straight World Series won by the National League.

-In St. Louis, the Brewers blew out the Cardinals to take Game 1 as Mike Caldwell pitched a three-hit complete-game shutout.
-The Cardinals narrowly won Game 2 after using four different pitchers to even the series going to Milwaukee.
-Joaquín Andújar pitched seven solid innings as the Cardinals took Game 3 and the series lead.
-Then, things went south for the Cardinals again.
+Mike Caldwell pitched a three-hit complete-game shutout as the Brewers blew out the Cardinals in Game 1.
+The Cardinals narrowly won Game 2 after using four different pitchers to even the series headed to Milwaukee.
+In the first World Series game played in Milwaukee in 24 years, Joaquín Andújar pitched seven solid innings as the Cardinals took a 2–1 series lead.
+Then, things went south for the Cardinals.
 In Game 4, the Cardinals led 5-1 going into the bottom of the seventh, but the Brewers put up six unanswered runs to take the lead for good and even the series.
 Caldwell pitched eight solid innings as the Brewers won to take a 3-2 series lead headed back to St. Louis.
 Game 5 was the last postseason game ever played at Milwaukee County Stadium, and the most recent World Series game played in Milwaukee to date.
 In Game 6, the Cardinals blew out the Brewers by a whopping twelve runs to force a Game 7, with John Stuper pitching a complete game for the Cardinals.
 The Cardinals’ twelve-run margin of victory in Game 6 was the largest in a World Series game since Game 6 of the 1968 World Series (which, ironically, was a Cardinals loss), and is tied for the third largest margin of victory in a World Series game overall.
 In Game 7, the Brewers led 3–1 going into the bottom of the sixth and were eleven outs away from the championship, until Brewers' manager Harvey Kuenn pulled starting pitcher Pete Vuckovich after the Cardinals got men on first and third bases.
 This decision proved to be fatal for the Brewers, as the Cardinals scored three runs to take the lead, and then scored two more unanswered runs in the bottom of the eighth to secure the title.